Hunter Biden tax probe examining Chinese business dealings

 Late Wednesday, Trump tweeted a quote from New York Post columnist Miranda Devine claiming, “10% of voters would have changed their vote if they knew about Hunter Biden.”

-Biden is actively assembling his Cabinet but has yet to name a nominee to lead the Justice Department.
+Biden is actively assembling his Cabinet, but is yet to name a nominee to lead the Justice Department.
 That person could ultimately have oversight of the investigation into the new president’s son if it is still ongoing when Biden is sworn in on Jan.
 20.

 The transition team said in a statement, “President-elect Biden is deeply proud of his son, who has fought through difficult challenges, including the vicious personal attacks of recent months, only to emerge stronger.”